Cataract Lens Types for Cataract Surgery

-Cataract Surgery has undergone tremendous technological advances since the days of your parents and grandparents.
+Cataract lens types have undergone tremendous technological advances since the days of your parents and grandparents.
+Now there are a wide selection of cataract lens replacements.
 This year, millions of patients will choose to have both their vision and their lifestyles improved, thanks to this life-changing medical procedure.

 Dr. Bunin is on the forefront of cataract surgery, and is one of the first doctors in the area to be certified in the most modern surgical techniques.